Nadje Al-Ali email@example.com

 The Gender and Sexuality pathway offers 1+3 routes at Birkbeck and UCL IOE, and +3 routes at Birkbeck, SOAS, UCL and UEL.
 These routes provide robust research training with opportunities for students to follow their diverse interests and training needs.
 The Birkbeck-based 1+3 route is linked to the MSc Social Research The UCL IOE-based route is linked to the Education, Gender and International Development programmes, which are part of IOE’s extensive education-related provision.
 Students entering the +3 routes will have already completed a masters involving social science research, and will have received good preliminary training in both quantitative and qualitative research methods, as well as having some background in gender/ sexuality issues.
 All routes are offered in full-time and part-time modes; the taught component of the Birkbeck-based route is available in the evenings.

-Potential PhD students should apply first (by 1 December 2017) to the institution of their choice using the normal application procedure.
+Potential PhD students should apply first (by 09 January 2018) to the department of their choice using the normal application procedure.

 For Birkbeck see http://www.bbk.ac.uk/study/2016/phd/programmes/RMPGENDR/

 For SOAS see https://www.soas.ac.uk/genderstudies/pg-in-gender-stud/